 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 The Hilton Honors Aspire Card from American Express is one of the best travel cards on the market.
-It’s so good that I don’t understand how Amex makes money from the card.

 If you find Hilton resorts fit your travels (and there are hundreds of them), the Hilton Honors Aspire Card from American Express is for you.
 Even if you’re not a loyal Hilton customer, this card can single-handedly revolutionize your travel — even outside the hotel.